What is a Customer Service? What is customer service?

 Customer retention rate measures the total percentage of customers that your team has retained in a certain amount of time.
 This can be weekly, monthly, quarterly, or yearly.

-This metric is among the most important KPIs to monitor because it impacts the company's revenue, customer satisfaction levels, and the overall growth of the business.
+This metric is among the most important KPIs to monitor because it impacts the company's revenue, customer satisfaction levels, and overall growth of the business.

 A high or increasing retention rate means that your clients have a positive sentiment about your brand and that they are happy with your services.